-CASAs are the voice for children in court as they travel through the court system, acting as the eyes and ears for the court.
-A CASA searches for information, reviews records, interviews parents, talks to teachers, neighbors and family in an effort to paint a picture for the Judge.
-In an overburdened system where children are at risk of slipping through the cracks, the CASA’s goal is to see that a child’s best interests are served.
+CASA volunteers are the voice for children in court as they travel through the court system.
+Besides meeting and getting to the know the child you are advocating for, a CASA searches for information, reviews records, talks with parents, grandparents, teachers, neighbors and other family in order to write a report and provide the Judge with information about a child’s situation.
+In an overburdened system where children are at risk of slipping through the cracks, the CASA volunteer’s goal is to see that a child’s best interests are served.

 HOW DO YOU BECOME A VOLUNTEER?

 A CASA volunteer must be over the age of 21, and have the willingness and ability to volunteer their time for children in our community.
 Advocates are expected to communicate effectively and be able to write objective reports to the court.
 Advocates must complete 30 hours of initial training, pass a background check, and provide three references.
 All advocates are screened through an interview process to ensure objectivity, competence and commitment.
 After completing all training and background check requirements, volunteers are sworn in as a CASA.
 Ongoing case management with a supervisor and 12 hours of continuing education is required each year.